2023 Under-21 EURO qualifying guide

 Group G: England, Czech Republic, Slovenia, Albania, Kosovo, Andorra

-- Albania and Kosovo have both defeated Andorra in the fixtures already played.
+- The Czech Republic beat Slovenia 1-0 on Thursday.
+Before that Albania and Kosovo had both defeated Andorra in June.
+England start against Kosovo on Tuesday.

 Group H: France, Serbia, Ukraine, North Macedonia, Faroe Islands, Armenia